cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

 ### Notes

-The second parameter to `Http::pool()` is named `concurrency` and it informs how many requests should be requested simultaneously.
-If you pass `null` (which is the default), the requests execute serially rather than concurrently.
+The second parameter to `Http::pool()` is named `concurrency` and it informs how many requests should be in flight at any given time.
+If you have 10 requests with `$concurrency` set to 5, the sixth request will not start until the first is complete.

 #### Silver Bullet?